ArubAlmuhanna/Parsing_Raw_Text_File/README.md

 # Parsing_Raw_Text_File

 In this project:
-- Explored the structure of the raw text file.
+- Explored the structure of a raw text file.
 - Parsed the text by defining efficient regular expressions modules.
 - Combined the extracted strings into well-structred CSV and Json files.